Table of Contents

 The lack of ease in opening accounts digitally has long been a persistent problem. iProov found that 65% of major U.S. financial institutions enabled accounting openings in 20 clicks or less.
 However, as the pie chart below illustrates, of the remaining 35%, a small number took over 31 clicks.
 Typically, the additional click arises from having to close several popup notifications after they are read (or ignored), while others emerge from required document reading.

-According to J.D.Power’s 2022 U.S. Retail Banking Satisfaction Study, customers are unhappy with the level of personalisation they receive during interactions with their banks.
+According to J.D.Power’s 2022 U.S. Retail Banking Satisfaction Study, customers are unhappy with the level of personalization they receive during interactions with their banks.

-The research also discovered that only 44% of banks actually deliver personalised support to their customers, despite the growing demand for personalisation among respondents.
-More clearly, clients expect a personalised mix of financial advice, hands-on assistance with issue resolution, and suggestions on how to grow their money.
+The research also discovered that only 44% of banks actually deliver personalized support to their customers, despite the growing demand for personalization among respondents.
+More clearly, clients expect a personalized mix of financial advice, hands-on assistance with issue resolution, and suggestions on how to grow their money.

 Animate to generate moments of delight